 A follow-up report from MACV on June 3 said, based on detailed U.S. air and ground reconnaissance, that the Ranch Hand planes had not sprayed Cha La after all and that there was no plant damage at Cha La as of June 1 that could clearly be attributed to herbicides.
 The report cautioned, however, that there was some browning of about fifty coconut palm, banana, and betel nut trees that may have been caused by herbicide drift, but no firm conclusion could be drawn for about 30 days.
-Casting further doubt on Lucas' story, MACV's follow-up report stated that there had been no damage to rice and pineapple, as claimed by Lucas, and that, in fact, the area around Cha La which Ranch Hand had allegedly sprayed by mistake contained no such crops.15
+Casting further doubt on Lucas' story, MACV's follow-up report stated that there had been no damage to rice and pineapple, as claimed by Lucas, and that, in fact, the area around Cha La which Ranch Hand had allegedly sprayed by mistake contained no such crops.

 On June 9, 1964 a South Vietnamese official visited Cha La and paid indemnification to 57 residents of the village and the surrounding area for their claimed loss of 5,569 coconut and areco nut trees.
 These trees were both inside (where damage had been expected) and outside the authorized spray target area.
 American officials had urged the South Vietnamese to make the payments promptly without subjecting the claims to a prolonged investigation, even though it was highly probable that many of them were illegitimate.
-The residents of the area were reportedly highly satisfied with their government's handling of the situation, and MACV noted that in contrast to their past reluctance to make such payments, South Vietnamese officials had paid for defoliation damage at Cha La promptly and completely.16 seriously interfere with the spray mission.
+The residents of the area were reportedly highly satisfied with their government's handling of the situation, and MACV noted that in contrast to their past reluctance to make such payments, South Vietnamese officials had paid for defoliation damage at Cha La promptly and completely.

+A very important factor affecting Ranch Hand in the performance of its mission over Cha La and the related Delta targets in early 1964 was a serious increase in the quantity and effectiveness of Viet Cong ground fire.
+Prior to late 1963, Ranch Hand crews reported ground fire as a constant potential harassment, but it was never concentrated nor accurate enough to criously interfere with the spray mission.
 That this threat was low was due to the location of targets, security of target areas provided by ARVN troops on the ground, and Viet Cong inexperience in antiaircraft tactics.
 After late 1963, however, Ranch Hand planes faced greatly increased resistance during spray runs.
-The South Vietnamese government was losing control to the Viet Cong in many areas, particularly the Ca Mau peninsula which experienced the most rapid rate of deterioration.
+The South Vietnamese government was losing control to the Vict Cong in many areas, particularly the Ca Mau peninsula which experienced the most rapid rate of deterioration.
 Heavier infiltration of enemy forces into previously secure areas, meant that larger numbers of ARVN troops were needed to occupy and suppress ground fire from future Ranch Hand targets.
 However, due to the increase in enemy activity throughout the country, ARVN commanders not only could not assign additional troops to support the defoliation mission, but even had to withdraw those forces previously used to secure Ranch Hand targets and assign them to other missions.
 Fighter escorts were the sole source of target security during 1964.
 Ranch Hand encountered Viet Cong forces in larger concentrations, and, with practice, the Viet Cong's proficiency in antiaircraft fire increased.17